davewalker5/RC2014/Programs/Charles/README.md

 Hunger and boredom rise over time, while energy falls at a slower interval.
 Happiness initially settles towards a neutral value and then falls when hunger or boredom remains high.
 Irritation normally fades, but prolonged hunger makes it rise.

 The displayed conditions use configurable thresholds near the start of the program.
 Charles becomes cross when he is both very hungry and unhappy.

+Mood is derived from these underlying needs rather than stored independently, allowing several competing conditions to exist at the same time while one dominates Charles's current behaviour.

 ## Behaviour and Messages